COCI Policies and Procedures

 Policy on Student Facilitated Courses

-COCI has established four new course numbers – 98F (intended primarily for lower division students), 198F (intended primarily for upper division students), 199FA, and 199FB – that may be used by any department to offer student-facilitated courses.
-These new courses provide a formal structure and a consistent campus-wide process by which undergraduate students may receive academic credit for developing and teaching credit-bearing courses for other students.
-These new courses are all designated as variable-unit, to be offered for Pass/No Pass grading only, and final exams are optional for all of them.
+COCI has established four course numbers – 98F (intended primarily for lower division students), 198F (intended primarily for upper division students), 199FA, and 199FB – that may be used by any department to offer student-facilitated courses.
+These courses provide a formal structure and a consistent campus-wide process by which undergraduate students may receive academic credit for developing and teaching credit-bearing courses for other students.
+These courses are all designated as variable-unit, to be offered for Pass/No Pass grading only, and final exams are optional for all of them.
 Each department must seek one-time approval to offer these courses through the regular course approval process; the authority to approve subsequent individual offerings of the courses is delegated to the departments.
 Guidelines for the content of these courses are included in this policy.
 For simplicity, this policy describes the policies and procedures for an individual student teaching a course, but the same process could be applied to courses taught by groups of two or more students.

 The numbers 98F and 198F designate courses taught by undergraduate students under the supervision of a faculty mentor, who serves as the instructor of record.
 A student teaching a course 98F or 198F must have completed and passed one quarter of course 199FA under the supervision of the same faculty member, and must be concurrently enrolled in course 199FB, also under the supervision of the same faculty member, as described below.
 The faculty instructor of record is responsible for working with the student instructor to ensure that the course is effectively and fairly delivered.
 The faculty member is expected to attend and observe at least 50% of the class meetings and should provide regular feedback to the student instructor about their teaching.
 The faculty member must also be available for consultation by the students enrolled in the course 98F or 198F.
 Student evaluations of the student instructor at the end of the quarter are optional but recommended.
 In any case, at the end of the quarter, the faculty member should work with the student to assess the course.